-Key Text: A Witches Legacy
+Key Text: A Witch's Legacy

-Sir Henry Hesketh Bell was born in the United Kingdom in 1864, decades after slavery had "officially" been abolished in 1807.
-Still, he was appointed as a colonial overseer of both the Bahamas and Dominica during his career.
-During his time in the Caribbean, he authored memoirs and novels, including the A Witch's Legacy.
-Sir Bell was quite interested in magic and Obeah, with many of his texts, both fiction and non-fiction, centered on the practice in varying capacities.
-This includes the works: Obeah: Witchcraft in the West Indies (1889), Love in Black (1911), and Witches and Fishes (1948).
-Sir Bell's publishing years spanned over nearly 50 years, and he comes in at the ending threshold of what the ECDA considers the early Caribbean, with his last published work coming in 1949, and his death in 1952-- long after he had returned to London, England from the Caribbean.
+Sir Henry Hesketh Bell was born in the United Kingdom in 1864, decades after slavery had officially been abolished in 1807.
+A career colonial administrator in Britain's sprawling empire, Bell held posts in Barbados, Dominica, the Bahamas, and Grenada as well as governorships in Northern Nigeria, the Leeward Islands, and Mauritius.
+During his time in the Caribbean he authored memoirs, colonial histories, and novels, including the novel A Witch's Legacy.
+Bell was quite interested in magic and obeah and authored fictional and non-fictional texts on these topics including Obeah: Witchcraft in the West Indies (1889), Love in Black (1911), and Witches and Fishes (1948).
+Bell's publications span nearly 50 years, and appear in the 19th and 20th centuries.
+His published his last work in 1949 and died in London, England in 1952.

 First printed in London by William Clowes and Sons in 1893, A Witch's Legacy tells the story of the 'charismatic' and harsh Jack Moseby Esq., a once wealthy plantation owner—prone to melancholy and sentimentality—who experiences money troubles and other uncertainties over the course of the novel.
 With the help of those whom he enslaves and other free blacks, Moseby comes into contact with obeah, and his life changes drastically by the end of the novel.